dedpichto/ag.WPF.ColorPicker/README.md

 public event RoutedPropertyChangedEventHandler<Color> SelectedColorChanged
 ```

-Occurrs when SelectedColor property is changed.
+Occurrs when SelectedColor property is changed.</br>
+*OldValue* field of *RoutedPropertyChangedEventArgs* contains an initial color.</br>*NewValue* of *RoutedPropertyChangedEventArgs* contains a new color.